 Request letters of good standing, degree verifications, DMV, and more.
-Please note: If you require an enrollment form to be filled-out related to student loan deferment, this form must be taken to the University's Enrollment Services office in McMahon Hall, Room 10.
+Please note: If you require an enrollment form to be filled-out related to student loan deferment, this form must be taken to the University's Enrollment Services office in Father O'Connell Hall, Room W200.
 Enrollment Services will assist you in completing this form.

 Taking the bar?
 Need a law school certificate completed?
 Click here for information.

-If a student is scheduled for more than one classroom exam in less than 48 hours (the 48-hour period is computed from the starting time for each exam), his or her exam(s) will be rescheduled so that the exams will be at least 48 hours apart.
+If a student is scheduled for more than one classroom exam in less than 24 hours (the 24-hour period is computed from the starting time for each exam), his or her exam(s) will be rescheduled so that the exams will be at least 24 hours apart.
 Take-home examinations and papers are excluded from rescheduling considerations.
 Reasons of personal convenience, including matters relating to employment, do not warrant rescheduling examinations.
 Students do not have the option to request the rescheduled exam dates.

-The Rescheduled Exam Request Form will be available on Friday, September 5th.
-Rescheduled exam request forms for the Fall 2014 semester are due in suite 343 by Friday, October 3, 2014.
+Rescheduled exam request forms for the Spring 2016 semester are due in suite 343, or emailed to Stuart Schept at firstname.lastname@example.org, by April 1, 2016.
 If you are unable to meet this deadline, please do not worry.
 We will still work with you to reschedule your exams.
 Nevertheless, we highly appreciate receiving this form on-time.